jessicafxng/cse15l-lab-reports/lab-2-report.md

 ## How to: Create a Search Engine on a Remote Server

-* To create a Search Engine on a Remote Server, we start by implementing the code.
+* This is a code to create a Search Engine on a Remote Server.

 ![Image](search-engine.png)